zigasancin/wordpress-optimization-toolbox/plugins/wp-optimize/readme.txt

 = How do I serve cached pages to people using a phone or tablet? = You can generate a separate cache by selecting ”Generate separate files for mobile devices” in the page cache settings.
 This cache setting is only necessary if you use a specific theme for mobile devices, or for certain AMP plugins.

-= Does WP-Optimize cache work with Nginx? =
+= Does WP-Optimize Cache work with Nginx? =
 Yes, the cache feature works with Nginx.
 Should you want to enable browser caching or GZIP compression, you will have to do this yourself directly on the server settings.

 = Does caching work with Windows Server (IIS) ? =